 The egg production for this breed averages 200 eggs annually.

 To make sure the Golden Wyandotte provides consistent egg laying, feed a well-balanced diet for egg layers.
-You can also supplement with oyster shell for added calcium to enhance each unique brown egg color.
+You can also supplement with oyster shell for chickens for added calcium to enhance each unique brown egg color.

 Wyandottes are good protectors of their chicks and will make for a great mom to their brood.
 This also means that some hens tend to get broody, which is a problem when looking for consistent eggs.